neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/CommandLine.rst

 .. code-block:: bash

-	./flow3 kickstart:actioncontroller --force --package-key Foo.Bar --controller-name Baz
-	./flow3 kickstart:actioncontroller --force Foo.Bar Baz
+	./flow kickstart:actioncontroller --force --package-key Foo.Bar --controller-name Baz ./flow kickstart:actioncontroller --force Foo.Bar Baz

 Contexts
 --------

-If not configured differently by the server environment, the *flow3* script is run in the *Development* context by default.
-It is recommended to set the *FLOW3_CONTEXT* environment variable to *Production* on a production server – that way you don't execute commands in an unintended context accidentally.
+If not configured differently by the server environment, the *flow* script is run in the *Development* context by default.
+It is recommended to set the *FLOW_CONTEXT* environment variable to *Production* on a production server – that way you don't execute commands in an unintended context accidentally.

-If you usually run the *flow3* script in one context but need to call it in another context occasionally, you can do so by temporarily setting the respective environment variable for the single command run:
+If you usually run the *flow* script in one context but need to call it in another context occasionally, you can do so by temporarily setting the respective environment variable for the single command run:

 .. code-block:: bash

-	FLOW3_CONTEXT=Production ./flow3 flow3:cache:flush
+	FLOW_CONTEXT=Production ./flow flow:cache:flush

 In a Windows shell, you need to use the *SET* command:

 .. code-block:: bash

-	SET FLOW3_CONTEXT=Production
+	SET FLOW_CONTEXT=Production
-	flow3.bat flow3:cache:flush
+	flow.bat flow:cache:flush

 Implementing Custom Commands
 ----------------------------